shift7-ch/katta-docs/docs/user-guide/desktop-setup.md

 ## Create a new vault

 :::tip[Katta Web]
-Creating a new vault in Katta Web is also supported, but the S3 bucket must already exist.
+Creating a new vault in Katta Web is also supported with [limitations](../architecture/vault-creation.md).
 :::

 Once authenticated, Katta Server is mounted as a location (for example *Katta – demo.katta.cloud*).